ChrisVeigl/PlotFittsTrace/README.md

   * updated to d3 version 4
   * added a .sd3 / csv data parser to process data from GoFitts
   * applied necessary changes to accept and convert trace data in .sd3 format
+  * added calculation variant for Ae/We that uses projection to task line (as applied in GoFitts Throughput class)
   * added batch processing an commandline options

   Many thanks to Scott MacKenzie for his continuous efforts on making Fitts' Law evaluations accessible to HCI researchers,